SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    However, the copying appproach has a negative impact on performance and memory usage.

 ..
-TR: Swift 4 does this copying too.
+XXX TR: Swift 4 does this copying too.
    Frame this in terms as the copying is the *only* thing Swift 3 did.
    The carrot today is that you have a cleaner semantic model, not that you don't get copying.